conan-io/docs/conanfile_py.rst

 Using ``conanfile.py``
 ----------------------

-If you know a little bit about python you can use ``conanfile.py`` to invoke your build system and take advantage of, among many other things, managing all settings and options of your requirements.
+If you know a little bit about python you can use ``conanfile.py`` to automatically invoke your build system and take advantage of, among many other things, managing all settings and options of your requirements.

 Migrate from ``conanfile.txt``
 ..............................

 If you have a ``conanfile.txt`` file, the conversion to ``conanfile.py`` is quite easy.

-Let's take a look at the complete ``conanfile.txt`` from our :ref:`conanfile.txt section<conanfile_txt>` with POCO:
+Let's take a look at the complete ``conanfile.txt`` from the previous example with POCO library, in which we have added a couple of extra generators

 .. code-block:: text

       [requires]
-      Poco/1.6.1@lasote/stable
-      OpenSSL/1.0.2d@lasote/stable # just an example of how to migrate multiple requirements, it shouldn't exist in your file
+      Poco/1.7.2@lasote/stable

       [generators]
       gcc